 If you have summer depression, it’s important to recognize it and get the support you need.
 Here are some ways that you can take control of your summer sadness.

-• Get help.
+- Get help.
 No matter what time of year it is, SAD can cause symptoms of depression.
-And depression can be very serious, so don’t ignore the symptoms.
-Talk to a doctor, therapist or psychologist.
+Depression can be very serious, so don’t ignore the symptoms.
+Talk to a doctor, therapist, or psychologist.

-• Plan ahead.
-Summer depression comes at the same time every year, so you don’t have to be surprised.
+- Plan ahead.
+Summer depression comes at the same time every year, so you don’ have to be surprised.
 Plan ahead so that you can build a protective schedule.
 For example, can you take a week or two off work?
 Sign the kids up for camp?

 Breathe Life Healing Centers in Los Angeles, CA offers various levels of care to those who are struggling with mental health and substance use problems.
 Contact us today to learn more about how we can support your recovery.
 We recognize that summer can be a challenging time, and we are here to make this season easier!